How Fast Is Mach 100

 To determine the speed of Mach 100, we simply multiply the speed of sound at a given altitude and temperature by 100.
 At sea level and standard temperature, Mach 100 would be approximately:

-However, it's crucial to remember that the speed of sound changes with altitude.
-As altitude increases, the air density decreases, causing the speed of sound to decrease as well.
-Therefore, the actual speed of Mach 100 would vary depending on the altitude at which the measurement is taken.
+Even so, it's crucial to remember that the speed of sound changes with altitude.
+Because of that, as altitude increases, the air density decreases, causing the speed of sound to decrease as well.
+That's why, the actual speed of Mach 100 would vary depending on the altitude at which the measurement is taken.
 At higher altitudes, where the air is thinner, the speed would be considerably slower than at sea level.

 The Challenges of Reaching Mach 100